SteveCaruso/IDMX-Guided-Studies-Spring-2020/Research and Features.md

   * Reviews say it's like a 3 out of 5
     * Not sufficient for pros, basically a "frilly notepad"
     * Needs more customization

-Initial Research Christopher Hurban:

-Fish Farm 3- 3D Aquarium Simulator for Android
+Christopher Hurban Fish Farm 3- 3D Aquarium Simulator for Android

 •	The fish are realistic looking (all the fish in the game have moving gills and fishes bellies are allowed to grow).